Nat King Cole: 1950s

+As the taste in popular music continued to change in the 1950s, Cole's ballads appealed little to young listeners, despite a successful 1957 attempt at rock and roll with "Send for Me", which peaked at number 6 on the pop chart.
+Like Dean Martin, Frank Sinatra, and Tony Bennett, Cole found that the pop chart had been taken over by youth-oriented acts.

 In 1958, Cole went to Havana, Cuba, to record Cole Español, an album sung entirely in Spanish.
 It was so popular in Latin America and the U.S. that it was followed by two more Spanish-language albums: A Mis Amigos (1959) and More Cole Español (1962).

-After the change in musical tastes, Cole's ballads appealed little to young listeners, despite a successful attempt at rock and roll with "Send for Me", which peaked at number 6 on the pop chart.
-Like Dean Martin, Frank Sinatra, and Tony Bennett, he found that the pop chart had been taken over by youth-oriented acts.